Official State of Iowa Website Here is how you know

 Get your refund

 The Department’s goal is to process refunds within 30 days.
-You can check on the status of your refund at Where's My Refund which is updated in real-time.
+You can check on the status of your return or refund at Where's My Refund which is updated in real-time.

 This is the same information that is available to our phone representatives so there is no need to call unless the status message directs you to.